 Frame Ribs of the hull extending from the keel to the highest continuous deck.
 Freeboard The vertical distance measured on a boat's side from the waterline to the gunwale.
 Galley The kitchen area of a boat.
 Gimbals Swivels used to keep equipment level.
 Give-Way Vessel The one which must stay clear of vessels which have the right-of-way.
 Grab Rail A convenient grip on a cabin top or along a companion ladder.
 Gunwale The upper edge of a boat's side.
 (Pronounced gunnel.)
 Harbor A safe anchorage protected from most storms; may be natural or man-made, with breakwaters and jetties; a place for docking and loading.
 Hatch An opening in a boat's deck for persons or cargo to go below.
 Head A marine toilet.
 Available with and without pump-out option Headway Forward motion of a vessel through the water.
 Helm The wheel or tiller by which a ship is steered.
 Holding Tank Storage tank for sewage so that it will not be pumped overboard into the water.
 Hull The body of a boat.
 Hypothermia A physical condition where the body loses heat faster than it can produce it.
 Inboard More toward the center of a vessel; inside; a motor fitted inside the boat.
 Inland Rules Rules of the road that apply to vessel operation in harbors and certain rivers, lakes and inland waterways.
 Intracoastal Waterways (ICW) Bays, rivers and canals along the coasts (such as Atlantic and Gulf of Mexico coasts) connected so that vessels may travel without going into the open sea.
 Jetty A structure, usually masonry, projecting out from the shore; a jetty may protect a harbor entrance.
-Vaal Keel The permanently positioned fore and aft backbone member of a boat's hull.
-Knot bone member of a boat's hull.
-To bend a line.
-Also, a unit of speed equal to one Knot bone member of a boat's hull.
-To bend a line.
+Keel The permanently positioned fore and aft backbone member of a boat's hull.
+Knot To bend a line.
 Also, a unit of speed equal to one nautical mile (6,076.10 feet) an hour.
-(1) To put a vessel into the water; (2) A small open powerboat mainly used for Knot bone member of a boat's hull.
-To bend a line.
-Also, a unit of speed equal to one nautical mile (6,076.10 feet) an hour.
-(1) To put a vessel into the water; (2) A small open powerboat mainly used for transportation between a vessel and shore.
-The side opposite to that from which the wind
+Launch (1) To put a vessel into the water;(2) A small open powerboat mainly used for transportation between a vessel and shore.
+Lee The side opposite to that from which the wind blows.
+Leeward Situated on the side turned away from the wind.
+Opposite of windward.
+Leeway The amount a boat is carried sideways by the wind's force or current.